Global19-atlassian-net/iODKbook2/NPB/source/NPB_predator_prey.rst

 on the plane :math:`(x, y)`.
 The phase curves are given by the parametric relation :math:`(x(t), y(t))`.
 To get its form, we devide the second equation by the first equation in the set of two Lotka-Volterra equations.
-As a result, one has
+As a result, one has:

 .. math:: \frac{dy}{dx}= \frac{\alpha y (x-1)}{x(1-y)}